Program & Curriculum

 - Third, we believe that Jewish day schools and yeshivas are indispensable partners in this educational effort, and we are pleased to work with—and invest in—a strategic cluster of exceptional schools to launch this effort.

-The overarching theme of the Truman Scholars Program is that America and Israel are both exceptional and covenantal nations; that both America and Israel were, and are, heavily influenced by the moral, political, and religious teachings of the Hebrew Bible; that America and Israel are connected to each other in a special relationship; and that America and Israel also have different and distinct meanings to us as American Jews.
+The overarching theme of the Truman Scholars Program is that America and Israel are both exceptional and covenantal nations; that both America and Israel were, and are, heavily influenced by the moral, political, and religious teachings of Tanach; that America and Israel are connected to each other in a special relationship; and that America and Israel also have different and distinct meanings to us as American Jews.
 America is our home—a land of Jewish liberty, capable of spreading Jewish values around the world, while Israel is the locus of our ultimate longings for justice, sovereignty, holiness, and redemption.

 Too often, the Hebraic spirit of America is ignored in the secular telling of the American story.
-For we know that the first American settlers looked to the Hebrew Bible for ideas and direction about the new political and moral order they hoped to fashion in Virginia, Massachusetts, and beyond.
+For we know that the first American settlers looked to Tanach for ideas and direction about the new political and moral order they hoped to fashion in Virginia, Massachusetts, and beyond.
 From the colonial age, to the American Founding, to the Civil War, to the World Wars, to the civil rights movement: Americans looked to the Bible to help give voice to America’s loftiest aspirations, at home and abroad.

 As Jews, we also know that Zion—Eretz Yisrael—is the chosen and priestly nation: our unique and sacred inheritance.
-To understand the rebirth of the Jewish state, we need to explore how Zion-pointing aspiration were preserved in exile; and we need to rediscover the religious, political, and intellectual leaders who transformed this longing—through strategy and struggle—into the re-born homeland of the Jewish people.
+To understand the rebirth of the Jewish state, we need to explore how the Zion-pointing aspiration was preserved in exile; and we need to rediscover the religious, political, and intellectual leaders who transformed this longing—through strategy and struggle—into the re-born homeland of the Jewish people.